-They are beautiful, uplifting to look at and be around and they serve a practical purpose in keeping your home environment clean and healthy.
+They are beautiful and uplifting to look at and be around, and they serve a practical purpose in keeping your home environment clean and healthy.

 Can Plants Live Without Light In The Bathroom?

-- Choose plants that naturally grow in low light.
-Understory plants hailing from rain forest settings do quite well in the high humidity, lowly lit environment common to many bathrooms.
+- Choose a bathroom plant that will naturally tolerate low light.
+Understory plants hailing from rainforest settings do quite well in the high humidity, low light environment common to many bathrooms.
 Air plants (bromeliads) and some succulents can also do well in these circumstances.

 - Rotate plants in and out of your bathroom to give them turns at a sunny window elsewhere.

 - Buy cheap plants and simply toss them and replace them when they die from lack of light (this is especially cruel, and shame on you if you do this!)

 - Throw your hands in the air and purchase silk or plastic plants.
 This is also a dreadful option as you will reap no air purifier benefits from having artificial plants in your home and manufacturing these impostors is very bad for the environment in general.

 Carefully choosing live plants and providing them with proper lighting as needed is the best way to go.

 Luckily, there are lots of suitable plants to choose from.
 Under-story rainforest plants, bromeliads, epiphytes, and even some succulents do very well in low-light and humid environments.